-Mr. McNamara is a partner at Phillips Lytle LLP, with a practice concentrated in the areas of general commercial litigation, representing individuals, corporations, and financial institutions in complex commercial litigation and real estate transactions, and maintains offices in Buffalo and New York City.
+Commissioner McNamara is a partner at Phillips Lytle LLP, with a practice concentrated in the areas of general commercial litigation, representing individuals, corporations, and financial institutions in complex commercial litigation and real estate transactions, and maintains offices in Buffalo and New York City.
 He previous served as the firm's managing partner and as a member of its governing committee.
 Mr. McNamara has been listed in The Best Lawyers in America as well as lists of influential business and legal leaders in Western New York.
-He also currently serves as a member of the board of directors of the United way of Buffalo and Erie County, among others.
+He also currently serves as a member of the board of directors of the United Way of Buffalo and Erie County, among others.
 Mr. McNamara received his law degree from the Louis D. Brandeis School of Law at the University of Louisville and his undergraduate degree from the State University of New York College at Brockport.
-Mr. McNamara was appointed to the Commission by Senate Majority Leader John J. Flanagan.
+Mr. McNamara was appointed to the Commission by then-Senate Majority Leader John J. Flanagan.

 George H. Weissman